supertigim/video_streaming_on_web/README.md

 STUN server
 ===========

-Bascially, you can use any of public STUN servers on the internet like **stun.l.google.com:19302** or you don't need to use it in this project.
-However, you might consider running your own STUN in case that you test it on **a Firefox browser without internet**.
+Bascially, you can use any of public STUN servers on the internet like **stun.l.google.com:19302** or you don't need it in this project.
+However, you might consider running your own STUN in case like you test it on **a Firefox browser without internet**.
 Here's how to run your own STUN server.

 ```
     $ sudo apt-get install coturn